dcdunkan/deno-news-bot/README.md

   parsed from it.
 It should be in the format:
   <https://gist.githubusercontent.com/owner/gist_id/raw(/revision)/file.json>
   (You can simply copy the URL of the `RAW` button shown with the file)

-If you want to, you can also set a SECRET, which should be also added in the headers when requesting the server.